vizzuhq/ipyvizzu/docs/environments/panel.md

 ## Installation

-Run the following command in your command line in order to install ipyvizzu (for more installation options and details see [Installation chapter](../installation.md) of our documentation site).
+Run the following command in your command line in order to install ipyvizzu (visit [Installation chapter](../installation.md) for more options and details).

 ```sh
 pip install ipyvizzu panel